Translate

 Here are achieved conditions in the first floor and attic

-174 hours of epairs in the crawl space were done in Fall of 2013
+174 hours of repairs in the crawl space were done in the Fall of 2013.

 The found condition in the crawl space was blocked by a no trespassing indication.

 Very heavy cotton batts hung down 6" from floor contact against twine restraint, there was zero insulation value, Brave workers persisted against common sense, and an invoice was paid.
-The lasting contribution was only a thorougn new Visqueen ground cover.
+A thorougn new Visqueen ground cover was one simple lasting contribution.

 The found all-steel HVAC supply ducts were left horribly leaking, draped with R19 fiberglass batts.
 The duct insulation batts added much to a feeling of confinement.
 The same with R11 batts generally wrapped around copper water pipes.